juli1/emfta/README.md

 ![Table of the Computer Example](https://github.com/juli1/emfta/raw/master/example.emfta/imgs/example2-table.png "Table for editing the Gates/Events of the computer example")

 ## Bugs and Features Requests
+If you find a bug, please report it on the issue tracker of the project.
+Also, if you have any suggestion/idea to improve the tool, please also add it on the issue tracker!
+Please also read the following section about the known limitations and future work on this project.
+Bug fixes and improvements will be considered according to my free time and the number of miles I run per day.

 ## Known Limitations and/or Future work
-* Interface with AADL (high priority)
+* Interface with AADL - especially the Error-Model Annex v2 (high priority)
 * Compute of minimal cutsets (high priority)
 * Use for security examples (medium priority)
 * Make Simulation (low priority)

-## How to find support
-You can try to drop me a line at <jdelange@andrew.cmu.edu>, time and likelyhood to get a reply depends on my availabilities and the number of miles I run per day.